EliotCho/svg-logo-maker/README.md

 Run the video\
 Page link: https://github.com/EliotCho/svg-logo-maker

-## Screenshot and Video
+## Screenshot

 The following image shows an example of svg logo file:

 ![Example of the svg logo](./examples/logo.png)

+## Video

-The following video shows the web application's appearance and functionality:\
+The following video shows the walkthrough of the application functionality:\
-Click on the image below for a video to play \
+Click on the image below for a video to play! \
+This is NOT AN IMAGE!!! \
 [![Video of program](./examples/logo.png)](./assets/videos/svg-logo.mp4)